-- (a) Absent unavoidable circumstances, employees paid on the Institution Payroll will have their salary payments delivered no later than the Thursday following the end of the payroll period. - (b) All employees hired after ratification of this Agreement shall receive salary payments through electronic funds transfer. - §13.3 (a) Shift employees shall receive their paychecks anytime during but no later than completion of their assigned shift on scheduled pay days.
+- (a) Absent unavoidable circumstances, employees paid on the Institution Payroll will have their salary payments delivered no later than the Thursday following the end of the payroll period. - (b) Absent unavoidable circumstances, employees paid on the Administration Payroll will have their salary payments delivered no later than the Wednesday of the end of the payroll period. - (c) All employees hired after ratification of this Agreement shall receive salary payments through electronic funds transfer.

+§13.3 Payment of Overtime